 - The Bad Batch Season 2 Review: What Critics Are Saying About the Show?

-You play the part of a young woman who is trying to record the world as it is right now before the season changes, which is going to be bad.
-So it’s a sad farewell as you talk to your mom and talk about your friends and family before going out into the world.
+You play the part of a young woman trying to record the world as it is right now before the season changes, which will be wrong.
+So it’s a sad farewell as you talk to your mom about your friends and family before going into the world.

-The rules of how to play a game are easy to understand and rarely require real puzzle-solving or intuition.
+The rules for playing a game are easy to understand and rarely require real puzzle-solving or intuition.
 You have a journal where you can write about important places.
-In some places, the journal will ask you to add certain landmarks or sounds.
+The journal will ask you to add specific landmarks or sounds in some areas.

 A camera and a sound recorder are your tools.
 With filters and macro adjustments, you can get creative with the camera, and most pictures end with a short comment from the main character.

 But for this to work, you also need the right kind of player.
-The whole thing happens at a slow enough pace that if you rush through it, it won’t mean much.
+The whole thing happens slowly enough that if you rush through it, it won’t mean much.
 As you walk around your town and learn about its creator, you’ll probably know within the first 30 minutes if it’s right for you.
 It builds slowly and feels like a cross between an art piece and an adventure game.

-I was ready for an adventure like this, but there were times in the game when I would have rather sat on a bench and listened to the wind than moved the story forward or listened to long dialogue scenes.
-The good thing is that you don’t have to do anything in a certain amount of time.
+I was ready for an adventure like this, but there were times in the game when I would have instead sat on a bench and listened to the wind than moved the story forward or listened to long dialogue scenes.
+The good thing is that you don’t have to do anything at a specific time.

 Some details of Season: A Letter to the Future have been tweeted alongside the show’s trailer: